Cognigy/Documentation/docs/en/docs/live-agent/tools/odata-endpoint.md

 <div class="divider"></div>

-You can connect to the OData Endpoint using your Access Token by connecting to the respective OData URL for your server.
+To connect to the OData Endpoint, get a Live Agent Access Token:

+1. Open the Live Agent interface.
+2. In the left-side menu, go to **Profile Settings**.
+3. In the **Access Token** section, copy the existing token.
+4. Paste this token to your OData request.

-An OData URL is composed of the service root, API version, service path, the data collection, and the access token parameter as follows:
+An OData URL is composed of the service root, API version, service path, data collection, and Live Agent access token parameter as follows:

 ```
     GET /<api-version>/odata/<OData data model>?<odata query> HTTP/1.1
     Host: <odata domain>
-    Authorization: Bearer <access token>
+    Authorization: Bearer <Live Agent access token>
 ```

 The authentication can also be done using a query param such as follows:

 ```
-/<api-version>/odata/<OData data model>?<odata query>&apikey=<access token>
+/<api-version>/odata/<OData data model>?<odata query>&apikey=<Live Agent access token>
 ```